-A decision of the Leadership Board, the TNEC, the TWSC, a joint committee, a committee or a sub-committee of the Leadership Board not included in the Forward Plan can only be taken with less than 5 clear days notice where:
+A key decision of the Leadership Board, the TNEC, the TWSC, a joint committee, a committee or a sub-committee of the Leadership Board not included in the Forward Plan can only be taken with less than 5 clear days' notice where:

-- a) the Monitoring Officer has notified the Chair, or Vice Chair, of the Overview and Scrutiny Committee in writing of the matter to be decided; - b) agreement has been obtained from the Chair, or a Vice Chair, of the Leadership Board, that the matter is urgent and cannot be reasonably deferred: - a notice setting out the reasons why the matter is urgent and cannot reasonably be deferred is published on the NECA's website and made available for inspection at the offices of each constituent authority; and - d) the report submitted to the meeting will set out the reason why the matter is urgent and cannot reasonable be deferred and this reason will be recorded in the minutes of the meeting.
+- a) the Monitoring Officer has notified the Chair (or Vice Chair in their absence) of the Overview and Scrutiny Committee in writing of the matter to be decided and the Chair (or Vice Chair) has given consent to the matter being decided on short notice: - agreement has been obtained from the Chair (or Vice Chair in their absence) of the Leadership Board, that the matter is urgent and cannot be reasonably deferred; - c) a notice setting out the reasons why the matter is urgent and cannot reasonably be deferred: - i. has been made available to the decision makers at (a) and (b) above; - ii. is published on the NECA's website and made available for inspection at each of the NECA offices. - d) the report submitted to the meeting will set out the reason why the matter is urgent and cannot reasonably be deferred and this reason will be recorded in the minutes of the meeting.